 Possible Penalties for Trafficking Methamphetamines

-- Possessing 14+ grams, but fewer than 28 grams results in 3-30 years in prison and a potential fine of up to $50,000.
-The minimum penalty is 3 years in prison.
+- 14+ grams, but fewer than 28 grams results in 3 to 30 years in prison and a potential fine of up to $50,000.
+The mandatory minimum penalty is 3 years in prison.

-- Possessing 28+ grams, but fewer than 200 grams results in 7-30 years in prison and a potential fine of up to $100,000.
-The minimum penalty is 7 years in prison.
+- 28+ grams, but fewer than 200 grams results in 7 to 30 years in prison and a potential fine of up to $100,000.
+The mandatory minimum penalty is 7 years in prison.

-- Possessing 200+ grams of methamphetamines incurs a minimum penalty of 15 years and a potential fine of up to $250,000.
+- 200+ grams of methamphetamines incurs a mandatory minimum penalty of 15 years and a potential fine of up to $250,000.

 The facts of your case will dictate what direction your attorney chooses in selecting an effective defense strategy.
-Oftentimes, in cases of drug arrests police have overstepped their boundaries and conducted searches without probable cause.
-If this is the case, your drug defense lawyer may be able to challenge their investigation, rendering their evidence against you useless.
-If they discovered your drugs through an unlawful search and seizure, the court might dismiss your charges.
+Oftentimes, in cases of drug arrests, police have overstepped their boundaries and conducted searches without probable cause.
+If this is the case, your drug defense lawyer may be able to challenge their investigation, rendering their evidence against you inadmissible.
+If they discovered the substance through an unlawful search and seizure, the court may dismiss your charges.

-Talk to a Meth Possession Defense Lawyer in Palm Beach County
+Talk to a Meth Possession Defense Lawyer in West Palm Beach

-At The Law Office of Gabriel & Gabriel, Brian Gabriel has helped those who have been charged and convicted of drug crimes preserve their futures.
-Attorney Brian P. Gabriel has more than 30 years of experience helping those with criminal drug charges navigate the justice system.
-He can put his experience and influence in the Palm Beach County legal community to work in your favor.
+Criminal Defense Attorney Brian Gabriel has helped those who have been charged with drug crimes preserve their futures.
+Mr. Gabriel has more than 30 years of experience helping those with criminal drug charges navigate the justice system.
+He will handle your case using all the knowledge and skill developed over the span of his career, and he can put his experience and influence in the Palm Beach County legal community to work in your favor.

 Frequently Asked Questions About Meth Charges